FakeByte/EpicOnlineTransport/README.md

 2. Choose 'Developer' as Auth Interface Credential Type
 3. Choose 'Epic' as Connect Interface Credential Type
 4. Open the epic transport folder with a file explorer and go into the DevAuthTool folder
-5. Create a folder that ends with '~' e.g. 'Tool~', this makes unity ignore this folder
+5. Create a folder that ends with ~ e.g. Tool~, this makes unity ignore this folder
 6. Unzip the dev auth tool for your OS (Mac/Win) into the folder you created in step 5.
 7. Run the dev auth tool
 8. Enter a port in the dev auth tool